workers-safety/workers-safety-website/content/menu/links.md

 * * *

-**Please Note:** For more relevant information, please visit our [Communications](/communications/) section or for older Newsletters and Annual Reports access our [Archives](/features/archives/) section on our website.
+**Please Note:** For more relevant information, please visit our [communications](/communications/) section or for older newsletters and Annual Reports access our [archives](/features/archives/) section on our website.

 * * *